A generalization of operads based on subgraph contractions: (Co)Homology of the little disks contractads

 \end{lemma} \begin{proof} This follows from the description of the cohomology ring of a complement to $n$-arrangement~\cite[Th.~5.5]{de2001cohomology}. \end{proof} Note that for distinct $n,m$, the cohomology rings $H^{\bullet}(\Conf_{\Gr}(\mathbb{R}^n))$ and $H^{\bullet}(\Conf_{\Gr}(\mathbb{R}^m))$ differ only in the grading.
-Hence, we can adapt the results of Subsection~\ref{subsec:2disks} to the general case.
-The proof of the following proposition mimics that of \textbf{Theorem}~\ref{thm:gerst}. \begin{theorem} For $n\geq 2$, the homology contractad $H_{\bullet}(\D_n)$ is the contractad generated by a symmetric generator $m$ of degree $0$ and generator $c_{n}^{(12)}=(-1)^{n}c_{n}$ of degree $(n-1)$, satisfying the relations
+Hence, we can adapt the results of Section~\ref{subsec:2disks} to the general case.
+The proof of the following proposition mimics that of Theorem~\ref{thm:gerst}. \begin{theorem} For $n\geq 2$, the homology contractad $H_{\bullet}(\D_n)$ is the contractad generated by a symmetric generator $m$ of degree $0$ and generator $c_{n}^{(12)}=(-1)^{n}c_{n}$ of degree $(n-1)$ in the component $\Path_2$, satisfying the relations

 These contractads are self dual up to suspension and Koszul. \end{theorem}